Welasco/AzureRMAppGWCert/README.md

         NotAfter        : 11/28/2018 12:45:23 PM

  Examples:

    Listing all Application Gateway Certificates

       Get-AzureRMAppGWCert

-   This Example will get all Azure Application Gateways and list all certificates associated with all of them : "Get-AzureRMAppGWCert"
+   This Example will get all Azure Application Gateways and list all certificates associated with all of them:

+      Get-AzureRMAppGWCert

-   Listing Application Gateway Certificates in a Resource Group
+   Listing Application Gateway Certificates in a Resource Group:

       Get-AzureRMAppGWCert -RG <Resource Group Name>

-   This Example will get all Azure Application Gateways in a Resource Group and list all certificates associated with them : "Get-AzureRMAppGWCert -RG <Resourge Group Name>"

-   Listing a specific Application Gateway Certificates
+   This Example will list all certificates associated with a specific Application Gateway:

-   Get-AzureRMAppGWCert -RG <Resource Group Name>

-   This Example will list all certificates associated with a specific Application Gateway : "Get-AzureRMAppGWCert -RG <Resourge Group Name> -AppGWName <Application Gateway Name>"
+      Get-AzureRMAppGWCert -RG <Resourge Group Name> -AppGWName <Application Gateway Name>

    Listing all Application Gateway Certificates and exporting all certificates file.

       Get-AzureRMAppGWCert -Export $True

-   This Example will list all certificates associated with all Application Gateways and export them : "Get-AzureRMAppGWCert -Export $True"